yeelimtse/UCSD-review-docs/others/What is MRS.md

     - In such case, the vertical fragment of each indifference curve has an infinite MRS
     - The horizontal fragment has a MRS of 0
     - As a result, an increase in the consumers utility will only come when the addition of one unit of one good comes along with the same increase of the other good
+- **Law of Dminishing MRS or MU**
+  - For each additional unit of good gained, the utility of it is less than that of the last gained good.
+  - How to interpret this law?
+    - You can think of eating an apple.
+Let's say one day you want to eat an apple real bad, the level of desiring to eat an apple is 100.
+After you ate one, you are happy but still not satisfied, and your level of desire now is 80.
+So you ate another apple, and you feel half full but can still eat more, now your level of desire has decreased to 60.
+After you ate the 4th apple, you feel full and you do not want any more apples now, and then your level of desire is 40.
+    - Here the level of desire is like the marginal utility.
+The more apple you ate, the less likely you want to continue to eat.
+    - In other words, the additional apple is less and less attractive to you as you eating more and more.
+- Some problems might want to consider
+  - The utility function of a consumer U(x<sub>1</sub>, x<sub>2</sub>) has strictly diminishing MRS. The consumer currently consumes the bundle (50, 50), at which MRS is `-2`.
+Now, will this consumer be willing:
+    - *to trade 20 units of x<sub>1</sub> in exchange for 20 units of x<sub>2</sub>?*
+      - Note that MRS is -2, which means the consumer now is willing to give up 1 unit of good 1 for 2 units of good 2.
+      - Since the utility function of this consumer has **strictly diminishing MRS**, for each 1 unit of good 1 this consumer gives up, he or she will demand x units of good 2, where x ≥ 2 and x is increasing as more good 1's are given away.
+      - If two goods are perfect substitutes, MRS is constant, being `-2`.
+Then giving up 20 units of good 1 and gainning 40 units is **acceptable**
+      - However, (30, 70) is for sure not acceptable.
+Therefore, this consumer will not do this trade.
+    - *to trade 20 units of x<sub>2</sub> in exchange for 20 units of x<sub>1</sub>*
+      - For this the answer is **we do not know**
+      - If two goods are perfect substitutes, then (70, 30) is preferred over (50, 50).
+      - If two goods are perfect complements, then (70, 30) is **NOT** preferred over (50, 50).
+  - What can you say about the **indifference** **curve** if MRS at any bundle (x<sub>1</sub>, x<sub>2</sub>) only depends on the consumption level of x<sub>1</sub>?
+    - This means that the slope of the indi§erence curve also depends only on x1 and not on x2.
+    - This is a feature of the indi§erence curves that are parallel to each other (in the direction of x2)
+    - which means that the consumer preferences are quasilin
 - Sum up
   - The MRS measures the trade-offs goods when analyzing utility